GDPR And Cookies

 Information passed to the school office via the website is handled in accordance with Chestnut Lane School privacy policies.
 Please contact the school office if you have any queries regarding Chestnut Lane School as a GDPR ‘data controller’.
 More general information about how personal data is handled under the GDPR can be found through the Information Commissioners Office.

 The GDPR is a European Union regulation.
 The UK left the EU in 2020 but the GDPR will be retained in UK domestic law alongside an amended version of the Data Protection Act 2018.
-Further information is available through the Information Comissioners Office.
+Further information is available through the Information Commissioners Office.

 Cookies in General